Early Childhood Studies - A.S.

 - Take part in professional development opportunities offered through seminars, workshops, and our full-day Annual Early Childhood Conference, held every fall on our campus.

-- Acquire practical experiences in our Maria Sergi Early Childhood Teacher Center, offering teaching materials, resources, and a large collection of children’s books.
+- Acquire knowledge and skills to prepare for student teaching experiences in our Early Childhood Undergraduate Teacher Center, offering resources for all subjects, and a large collection of children’s books.

 - Prepare for rewarding careers in Early Care & Education or for transfer to 4-year Teacher Ed. or Child Development Degree Programs.

 - Pre-school & Child Care Center Lead Teacher, Assistant Teacher

 - Self Employed: Child Care or Nursery School Owner

 - Child Care Center Director (Bachelor’s Degree required)

 - U.S. Department of Labor lists Child Care Worker, Elementary Teacher and Teacher Assistant among the 30 occupations with the largest projected employment growth from 2010-2020.